python-kasa/python-kasa/docs/source/design.rst

 Also in 2023 TP-Link started releasing newer Kasa branded devices using the ``SMART`` protocol.
 This appears to be driven by hardware version rather than firmware.

-In order to support these different configurations the library is migrating from a single :class:`~TPLinkSmartHomeProtocol` that support XOR encryption and the IOT protocol to seperate transports and protocols.
+In order to support these different configurations the library migrated from a single :class:`TPLinkSmartHomeProtocol <kasa.protocol.TPLinkSmartHomeProtocol>` to support pluggable transports and protocols.
 The classes providing this functionality are:

-- :class:`~kasa.BaseProtocol`
-- :class:`~kasa.IotProtocol`
+- :class:`BaseProtocol <kasa.protocol.BaseProtocol>`
-- :class:`~kasa.SmartProtocol`
+- :class:`IotProtocol <kasa.iotprotocol.IotProtocol>`

-- :class:`~kasa.BaseTransport`
+- :class:`SmartProtocol <kasa.smartprotocol.SmartProtocol>`

-- :class:`~kasa.XorTransport`
+- :class:`BaseTransport <kasa.protocol.BaseTransport>`
-- :class:`~kasa.AesTransport`
+- :class:`AesTransport <kasa.aestransport.AesTransport>`
-- :class:`~kasa.KlapTransport`
+- :class:`KlapTransport <kasa.klaptransport.KlapTransport>`
-- :class:`~kasa.KlapTransportV2`
+- :class:`KlapTransportV2 <kasa.klaptransport.KlapTransportV2>`

 API documentation for modules